 Not all insurance policies will cover earlobe repair surgeries.
-Some patients can use their health savings accounts to cover some or all of the surgery cost.
+Some patients can use their health savings accounts to cover some or all of the surgery costs.
 Check with your insurance provider to determine if surgical repair is covered by your plan.
 Even if it is covered, you may have co-pays and/or deductibles to cover out of pocket or with a health savings plan.

 Many patients are able to successfully pierce their ears with new holes after the lobes completely heal from surgery.
 You should get clearance from your dermatologist before proceeding with a new piercing.
 You can expect it to take at least three to four months before the earlobe can handle the new piercing.